brilliantFire/brilliantFire.github.io/_posts/2018-04-24-Installing-TF-GPU-Windows-10.md

 Click the link, then download and install the Python 3.6 version, if you don't already have it.
 I love Anaconda and could say a lot about it but I'll save that for another post <3

 #### 3. (Optional) I recommend downloading [Revo Uninstaller](https://www.revouninstaller.com/revo_uninstaller_free_download.html?gclid=CjwKCAjwnLjVBRAdEiwAKSGPI481vBfbg8ZZL9fXGXW5v4c9Zbnk8Y-KJ0mUoeBcdYtLvde_4AxyZhoCMnEQAvD_BwE) and using it to uninstall CUDA if you have to go back and try again.
-If the CUDA installation doesn't work for some reason, I found it to be easiest to uninstall it and try over.
+If the CUDA installation doesn't work for some reason, I found it to be easiest to uninstall it and try again.
 Using something like Revo Uninstaller to clear everything out (directories, etc.) helps.

 ## 7 Steps to Installing TensorFlow-GPU